lightstreams-network/docs/content/01.getting-started/02.install/_index.md

 ## Install

-We have compiled binaries for macOS and Linux available (Windows not yet available).
+We have compiled binaries for macOS and Linux (Windows not yet available).

+**NOTE: You need to install our enhanced version of IPFS for the file storage features to work.**

 ### Install from prebuilt package